On September 2, 1948, Lyndon Baines Johnson ran in the Democrat primary for the U.S. Senate against Democrat Texas Governor Coke Stevenson.

-Life Magazine was reportedly preparing to break the story linking LBJ with Bobby Baker, LBJ's secretary when he was Senate Majority Leader.
+Life Magazine was about to break the story linking LBJ with Bobby Baker, LBJ's advisor, who had been his secretary when Johnson was Senate Majority Leader.

-Bobby Baker was accused of arranging sexual favors for Congressmen in exchange for votes, essentially acting as that era's version of Ghislaine Maxwell and Jeffrey Epstein.
+Bobby Baker reputedly arranged sexual favors for Congressmen and Senators in exchange for their votes, essentially acting as that era's version of Ghislaine Maxwell and Jeffrey Epstein.

-Baker had organized the "Quorum Club," where lawmakers could meet ladies, admitting:
+Baker organized the "Quorum Club," where lawmakers could meet ladies, admitting: